cliffordsepato/AI-Text-Analyzer/README.md

 * Robust examples: The app includes both appropriate and inappropriate language examples, allowing users to test the app with a variety of different inputs and contexts.
 * Easy to use: The app has a simple and intuitive user interface that makes it easy for users to check their text for inappropriate language.

+# Contributing 🤝
+Contributions are always welcome!
+If you want to contribute to this project, please follow these steps:

+* Fork this repository.
+* Create a new branch with your feature or bug fix.
+* Commit your changes and push them to your fork.
+* Submit a pull request.

 # Author 📝